 Posted by: Jaideep Khanduja

-project management, project quality, project stage, Software Project, ‘QC
+project management, project quality, project stage, quality control, Software Project, ‘QC

 Quality Control as is evidently clear is a post facto exercise.
 It is something like finding faults or shortcomings in a product that has been built, manufactured or designed in its completeness.
 Drawback of QC is that it does nothing more than a post-mortem of the product.
 Whatever be the case, the number of defects identified in a product demand for exponential efforts thereby reducing margins, profits and time with an increase in input costs.